QualitaX/QX-Analytics-Experiments/erc3643adoption.md

 **Investor Interest and Market Dynamics:** Tracking adoption can shed light on investor interest and confidence in tokenized assets.
 A rising adoption rate might indicate a bullish market sentiment, while stagnation or decline could signal issues or lack of confidence in the market.

-# 2. Building the ERC3643 Adoption Tracker
+# 2. Data Exploration & Analysis

 ## 2.1 Our Approach